pellared/otel-logs-talk/outline.md

 But when it works, it's like having X-ray vision into your systems.
 Everything is connected, everything has context, and you can slice and dice your data however you want without wondering if you forgot to add that one crucial attribute to your metric.

-However, always remember, there is no silver bulet.
+However, always remember, there is no silver bullet.

 You can read about it more online.